11 Top SaaS Industry Trends (2024)

 Who is responsible for SaaS security: the vendor or the consumer?

-That’s a critical question, especially considering that losses associated with cybercrime totaled $10.3 billion in 2022.
-That was a 49% increase in damages over 2021.
+That’s a critical question, especially considering that losses associated with cybercrime total $10.3 billion according to the latest estimates.

 One research survey found that data stored in SaaS applications is very vulnerable.